yberrada/MongoDBAtlasDeveloperDay/README.md

 ### Step 2 - Load Data into Atlas

-- Open the project in your favorite IDE and update your connection string in the`./MongoDBAtlasDeveloperDay/params.py`.
+- Open the project in your favorite IDE and update the  connection string in the`./MongoDBAtlasDeveloperDay/params.py`.
 To do so:
   - Go to the **Data Services** Tab.
   - Under the cluster view, Click on **Connect**
   ![alt text](https://github.com/yberrada/MongoDBAtlasDeveloperDay/blob/main/public/readme/connect.png)